Friedrich Wilhelm Theile

-Friedrich Wilhelm Theile (11 November 1801, in Buttstädt - 20 October 1879, in Weimar) was a German physician and anatomist.
+Friedrich Wilhelm Theile (11 November 1801, in Buttstädt - 20 October 1879, in Weimar) was a German medical doctor and anatomist.

 In 1825 he received his medical doctorate from the University of Jena with the dissertation-thesis De Musculis nervisque laryngeis.
 From 1828, with Heinrich Wilhelm Ferdinand Wackenroder, he was in charge of the pharmaceutical institute at Jena.
 In 1831 he became an associate professor, and three years later relocated to the University of Bern as a full professor of anatomy.
 From 1853 he practiced medicine in Weimar, during which time, he largely concerned himself with literary activities.